Soniaprogram/Election_Analysis/README.md

 ## Election Audit Summary
 This election audit script can be used for any election as long as the data source .csv file follows a similar format where the county is in the second column and the candidate name is in the third column.
 However, if the data were not to follow this order, the code can be modified to cater to this.
 If the county was in the fourth column instead, the script (line 52) would be modified to county_name = row[3] rather than the existing row[1] to accomodate this change.
 Similarly, if the candidate name was in the first column rather than the third column, the script (line 49) would be modified to candidate_name = row[0] rather than the existing candidate_name = row[2] to reference the correct column in the file.

 Another changepoint in the script would be required if there was a request to track the results of other features too other than the county and candidate.
 For instance, there could be a request to track the country, municipality, and/or state as well.
 The script would have to be modified to store the list of countries/municipalities/states and would have to calculate the total number of votes per country/municipality/state.
-This would follow the same format as the county and candidate, but new variables would need to be created and additional code to accomodate this would have to be added to the existing Python script.
+This would follow the same format as the county and candidate, but new variables would need to be created along with additional code to calculate the corresponding number of votes in the existing Python script.

 ![modification](https://github.com/Soniaprogram/Election_Analysis/blob/main/Images/modifiedcandidatecounty.PNG)